AgoRapide/AgoRapide/README.md

 AgoRapide is based on a pragmatic development philosophy acquired through 30 years of experience developing all kinds of small to medium scale applications with a focus on data and control systems.
 The keyword is pragmatic, we strive not to dogmatically stick to some ideology.
 Instead we prefer to test out what works in practice.

 AgoRapide is open for contributions and new ideas.
-As of March 2017 it is mostly a one-man project of Bjørn Erling Fløtten.
+As of March 2017 it is mostly a one-man project (by Bjørn Erling Fløtten).
 We would especially welcome ideas for turning AgoRapide into a more complete modelling tool (with the possibility of generating traditional SQL schemas for instance.
-See [panSL.org] (http://panSL.org) for some history).
+See [panSL.org](http://panSL.org) for some history).
 We are also considering automatically creating native app-code, based on the property information given in AgoRapide.
 There are of course also a lot of mundane improvements to be made regarding annotations and validating of properties.

 AgoRapide consists of two main areas of functionality, the API and the key-value data storage.
 The current sample application (AgoRapideSample) demonstrates use of both but there is nothing inherent in the API forcing you to use a key-value data storage.